exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 If Then Else
 ------------

 A if-then-else command branches the execution based on an condition.
-When the condition is true, the first branche, called `then` is executed.
-When the condition is false, the second branch, called `else`, is executed.
+When the condition is true, the first branch, called ``then`` is executed.
+When the condition is false, the second branch, called ``else``, is executed.

 If-then structures may be chained with the `elseif` keyword.
 The else branch is then a new if-then structure, with a second condition.